danielwanja/activeresource/README.markdown

 ```

 Note the static _resource_ method is called when defining the class.
-This link the resource class to a the Rails resource name.
+This links the resource class to a the Rails resource name.
-By default ActiveResource.baseUrl points to http://localhost:3000.
+Also note that by default ActiveResource.baseUrl points to http://localhost:3000.
 This works fine during development but you need to either point the resources to your server or use a relative path when your Flex application is served from the public folder of your Rails application.
 I.e. ActiveResource.baseUrl = "/";

 ## Usage